Xeway/ERC/README.md

 ## Simple Summary

-This proposal introduces a standard interface for creating and interacting with options contracts on the Ethereum blockchain.
+This proposal introduces a standard interface for creating and interacting with vanilla options contracts on the Ethereum blockchain.
 The ERC option standard provides a consistent way to represent and trade options, enabling interoperability between different decentralized applications (dApps) and platforms.

 ## Abstract